Departmental Appointment, Promotions and Tenure Committee Members

 - Identifying reasonable and appropriate resource requirements needed to implement the development plan and other issues indicated by the mentee.

-- Goals will be set for the next 6-12 months and the Chair of the Faculty Mentor Committee will provide a brief write-up (see Mentor Group Summary format) summarizing this discussion.
-The Chair of the Mentor Committee is also responsible for making recommendations to the FMSC and department Chair regarding resources that are needed to facilitate career development of the mentee.
+- Goals will be set for the next 6-12 months and the Chair of the Faculty Mentor Committee will provide a brief write-up (using the Anesthesiology Mentee Assessment Tool) summarizing this discussion.
+The Chair of the Mentor Committee is also responsible for making recommendations to the FMSC and department Chair regarding resources that are needed to facilitate career development of the mentee, filing copies of this 6-month assessment tool with the Vice-Chair for Faculty Development and the Faculty Services Office for archive on ATLAS

 - Reviewing and advising on grant submissions, specific aims, etc.